Airport internal investigation finds misspent money. Two executives resign

 And, it started with this one simple invoice.

-"Titled Catering for Ambassador photo shoot," said Airport General Manage Belram "B" Bheodari.
+"Titled Catering for Ambassador photo shoot," said Airport GM Belram "B" Bheodari.

 B Bheodari says the $1,832 invoice looked like a photo shoot, but the backup paperwork had word written on it: repass.
-Which is another name for a family gathering after a funeral.
+That's another name for a family gathering after a funeral.
 Bheodari immediately opened an investigation.

 Turns out the invoice was for food served at the funeral of Jai Ferrell's cousin who died in a car accident in February.
 But Bheodari says his investigator concluded Ferrell thought the food was cooked and donated by the staff.